Morel (horse): Stud record

 Morel was retired from racing to become a broodmare.
 At stud she had an enduring influence on the Thoroughbred breed, being the Foundation mare of Thoroughbred Family 1-b.
 In 1816 Morel produced a colt by Orville named Andrew, who made no impact as a racehorse but sired the Derby winner Cadland.
 In 1823, Morel produced a filly named Mangel-Wurzel, sired by the stallion Merlin.
 Mangel-Wurzel was the direct female ancestor of many notable Thoroughbreds including the Ascot Gold Cup winner Mortemer and the 1979 Epsom Derby winner Troy.

-Morel's 1824 foal Mustard, also by Merlin, had a long-lasting influence on the breed, being regarded as the Foundation mare or Thoroughbred Family 1-c.
+Morel's 1824 foal Mustard, also by Merlin, had a long-lasting influence on the breed, being regarded as the Foundation mare of Thoroughbred Family 1-c.
 She was the dam of the St Leger winner Mango and Preserve who won the 1000 Guineas.
 Through Preserve, Morel is the direct female ancestor of the classic winners Spearmint, Brownhylda (Oaks) and Firdaussi (St Leger).
 North American bred descendants of Preserve include Awesome Again, High Quest, Arts and Letters, Grindstone, Pass Catcher, Silverbulletday and the Melbourne Cup winner At Talaq.

 In 1826, Morel produced a filly by Sam who never raced, but became an important broodmare.
 She was the direct ancestor of the 2000 Guineas winner Conyngham, the outstanding American stayer and sire Princequillo and the Melbourne Cup winners Gatum Gatum and Comic Court.

 In 1827, she gave birth to her last foal, a colt by Sam, and was then barren for three consecutive seasons.
 On 15 November 1830, Morel was sold at auction at Tattersall's for 11 guineas.
 She did not produce a foal in 1831 and there is no mention of her in subsequent editions of the stud book.